-Meet the 2022 Impact Scholar Class
+Meet the 2022 Impact Investing Fellows

 Prior to enrolling in the Georgetown Flex MBA, Henok worked at healthcare startups Collective Health and Aledade.
 He started his career in operations, working to optimize user experience with digital health tools.
 Henok transitioned into a business development role with Aledade, working to increase adoption of value-based care models among primary care practices.
 Henok is currently a healthcare benefits product manager.
 Outside work and the classroom, Henok is in a soccer league, fosters dogs and is an avid Philly sports fan.

 Before Georgetown, Esther worked in various Corporate Finance roles at Unilever North America for 6 years from leading Financial Planning & Analytics teams, integrating M&As, and partnering with Marketers to launch innovations notably Pure Leaf tea and Dollar Shave Club in the retail segment.
 She also works at an Energy Tech start-up in the Public/Private sector focusing on emerging markets.
 Esther came to Georgetown to continue her passion for learning and to begin her next chapter pursuing Impact investing and/or social impact consulting.
 Outside of work and school, Esther loves to the play the guitar and sing, and on weekends you can find her diving into culinary fusions in her kitchen, baby-sitting her 15-month-old nephew or checking out brunch spots in DC.